#ImpactChats are a series of intimate and dynamic deep dives into various issues featuring innovative

 The future of sanitation: BORDA Director Stefan Reuter & Sorenson Impact Senior Fellow Michael Lindenmayer

 Stefan Reuter, director of BORDA talks with Michael Lindenmayer, Senior Fellow at the Sorenson Impact Center, about sanitation and its profound impact.
-Reuter says, "Over the past hundred years, our life expectancy has grown by 30 years...25 of those 30 years of additional life expectancy comes from improved sanitation."
+Reuter says, "Over the past hundred years, our life expectancy has grown by 30 years... and 25 of those 30 years of additional life expectancy comes from improved sanitation."

 Moment to watch for: when Stefan shares his idea regarding data collection from 'smart toilet' samples.